PremiseWP/premiseScroll/README.md

 ## Examples

-Here are a few examples to get your creativity goig on how to use the public methods above.
+Here are a few examples to get your creativity going on how to use the public methods above.

-Trigger animation for 800 pixels when element comes into view, but delay it by 350 pixels.
+**Example 1:** Trigger animation for 800 pixels when element comes into view, but delay it by 350 pixels.

 ```js
 var el = $('selector').premiseScroll({